TKJElectronics/Balanduino/PCB/README.md

 This is the PCB for the Balanduino.

-To open the files you will need to download an install [EAGLE](http://www.cadsoftusa.com/download-eagle/).
+To open the files you will need to download and install [EAGLE](http://www.cadsoftusa.com/download-eagle/).

 For more information send us an email at <mail@tkjelectronics.com>.